michael-betz/hex_lamp/README.md

 # hex_lamp
-Geometric lamp casting wild shadows
+Geometric lamp casting wild shadows.
+[See also this blog post.](https://yetifrisstlama.github.io/hex-lamp/)

 ## firmware
 Based on 3 perlin noise generators doing a slow random walk, controlling H, S and V of each LED.